 These materials can find uses in applications as diverse as three dimensional cell supports, tissue engineering, drug delivery devices, contact lenses or wound dressings.

-By using microfluidic technologies to form hydrogel beads of specific sizes, we can compartmentalize cell cultures, control drug delivery rates or encapsulate functional materials amongst other applications.
+By using Dolomite microfluidic technologies to form hydrogel beads of specific sizes, users can compartmentalize cell cultures, control drug delivery rates or encapsulate functional materials amongst other applications.